hemml/OMGlib/README.md

 (add-to-boot '(my-boot)) ;; Add #'mu-boot to the boot sequence
 ```

+You can use standadrd slime/swank to connect to the `devel` image and perform any REPL work.
+To simplify a debugging process, you can eval `(steal-swank)` function first, to redirect all output and debugger hooks into your swank session.

 ## Making an `omgdaemon` image

 The `omgdaemon` image can be built with the following command: